Upton-upon-Severn

-Upton-upon-Severn (or Upton on Severn, etc. and locally simply Upton) is a town and civil parish in the Malvern Hills District of Worcestershire, England.
-Lying on the A4104 (formerly A440), the 2011 census recorded a population of 2,881 for the town.
+Upton-upon-Severn (or Upton on Severn, etc. and locally simply Upton) is a small riverside town and civil parish in the Malvern Hills District of Worcestershire, England.
+Lying on the A4104 (formerly A440), the 2021 census recorded a population of 2,903 for the town.

 Upton is situated on the west bank of the River Severn and is located 5 mi southeast of Malvern.
 The town has a distinctive tower and copper-clad cupola – known locally as the "Pepperpot" – the only surviving remnant of the former church.
 Its replacement, also dedicated to St Peter and St Paul, was designed by Sir Arthur Blomfield.

+Formula One legend Nigel Mansell was born in nearby Baughton.

 History

+The name Upton derives from the Old English upptūn meaning 'settlement higher up', in reference to its position upstream from Ripple.

 Until the later half of the 20th century, the bridge at Upton was the only one across the River Severn between Worcester and Tewkesbury; the present bridge was built in 1940.
 Oliver Cromwell's soldiers crossed the Severn here to win the battle of Upton before the main Battle of Worcester in the English Civil War.

-Today
+The Upton-upon-Severn Memorial Hall was completed in 1832.

+Upton in the 21st century

-The population of the civil parish in 2011 was recorded at 2,881 – an increase from 2,859 recorded in 2001.
+The population of the civil parish in 2021 was recorded at 2,903- an increase from 2,881 in 2011.
 The parish extends westward from the town, including the settlement at Tunnel Hill, but does not include the village of Ryall located close to the town, on the other side of the river.
 Upton is in the West Worcestershire parliamentary constituency.

-Upton lies on the banks of the River Severn and is known for its regular flooding.
-Low-lying areas of Upton suffered serious flooding in 2000.
-In the 2007 floods, levels exceeded those in 2000, and the town was inaccessible by road.
-The town's main built up area lies on slightly higher ground than the surrounding countryside, and in the past became an island during severe floods.
-A connecting causeway now carries the A4104 above the floods to the west, and a viaduct on the other side of the bridge to the east.

-The town has three major music festivals, with the spring folk festival, and the summer jazz and blues festivals.
+The town has three major music festivals, with the spring folk festival, the summer jazz and blues festivals.

-Upton is the home of The White Lion Hotel, a 16th-century coaching inn, where parts of the building date back to 1510.
-The building has undergone many transformations over the centuries and is easily found on the high street due to its distinctive portico, adorned with its very own lion.
-Reputed to have played a part in the English Civil War, where soldiers from both sides are alleged to have enjoyed the hospitality of this popular local hostelry prior to the Battle of Worcester.
+Upton is the location of a 16th-century coaching inn, The White Lion Hotel, in which parts of the building date back to 1510.
+The building, which has a distinctive portico adorned with its very own lion, has undergone many transformations over the centuries.
+It is reputed to have played a part in the English Civil War, where soldiers from both sides are alleged to have enjoyed the hospitality of this popular local hostelry prior to the Battle of Worcester.
 Guests of the hotel can stay in rooms referred to in books VII and VIII of Henry Fielding's classic 1749 novel Tom Jones in which he refers to the hotel as "A house of exceeding good repute"; these rooms retain many of their original features.

+Flooding

+Known for its regular flooding, Upton lies on the banks of the River Severn and is one of the most frequently flooded towns in England and was the subject of a 2024 risk assessment paper by the University of Manchester.